 - Watch the Bellagio fountains put on a show (FREE; frequently throughout the day and night)

-- Ride in a gondola at the Venetian ($29 per person, or $116 for a private 2-person ride)
+- Ride in a gondola at the Venetian ($39 per person)

 - Visit the shark reef at Mandalay Bay ($25 – book here!)

 - Get your adrenaline pumping at the top of the Stratosphere, where thrill rides abound (or you could just take in the awesome view from nearly 1,000 feet up) ($20+ for observation deck admission; rides extra)

 - Train at the Marvel Avengers S.T.A.T.I.O.N. at Treasure Island ($34 – book here!)

 - Watch the volcano erupt at Mirage (FREE; every hour from dusk to 11 p.m.)